MystenLabs/kelp-me/README.md

 * `accept_object`: Accepts object.
 * `get_object`: Gets an object stored within the KELP resource.

-## Error Codes

-The module defines several error codes for various failure scenarios, which are documented in the code comments.

 ## Security Considerations

 * **Guardian Selection:** Careful selection of guardians is crucial for security.